GAM-team/GAM/docs/Users-Drive-Files-Display.md

 * `totalFileCount` - The number of files in the trash
 * `totalFileSize` - The sum of the sizes of the files in the trash
 * `totalFolderCount` - The number of folders in the trash
+* `depth` - Always -1
 * `path` - Trash

+GAM version `6.71.17` added the `depth` column that can be used to filter the depth of the folders displayed.
+Depth `-1` is the top level folder, depth `0` are its immediate children, depth `2` are the children of depth `1` and so forth.
+For example to limit the display to the top folder and its immediate children, use `config csv_output_row_filter depth:count<1`.

 By default, files owned by the user are counted.
 These options update the current query with the desired ownership.
 * `showownedby me` - Count files owned by the user; this is the default